|Did this page help you? Yes | No | Tell us about it...|

 this URL and see the image, but they probably don't know that their request was routed from one network to another—through

 the complex collection of interconnected networks that comprise the Internet—until the image was found.

 Further suppose that the web server from which you're serving the image is in Seattle, Washington, USA, and that a user in Austin, Texas, USA requests the image.
 The traceroute list below (courtesy of www.WatchMouse.com) shows one way that this request could be routed.

 In this example, the request was routed 10 times within the United States before the image was retrieved, which is not an unusually large number of hops.
 If your user were in Europe, the request would be routed through even more networks to reach your server in Seattle.
 The number of networks and the distance that the request and the image must travel have a significant impact on the performance, reliability, and availability of the image.

 CloudFront speeds up the distribution of your content by routing each user request to the edge location that can best serve your content.
 Typically, this is the CloudFront edge location that provides the lowest latency.
 This dramatically reduces the number of networks that your users' requests must pass through, which improves performance.
 Users get lower latency—the time it takes to load the first byte of the object—and higher data transfer rates.
 You also get increased reliability and availability because copies of your objects are now held in multiple edge locations around the world.

-For a list of the locations of CloudFront edge servers, see The Amazon CloudFront Edge Network on the CloudFront detail page.
+For a list of the locations of CloudFront edge servers, see The Amazon CloudFront Global Edge Network on the CloudFront Product Details page.